J-SGauthier/treepoem/readme.md

 ---

+---

 ## 🤖 Created in collaboration with ChatGPT

 This tool was developed with assistance from [ChatGPT](https://openai.com/chatgpt), an AI language model by OpenAI, to help create, refine, and share the `treepoem` project.

+It was also inspired by the **[Code Societies SFPC class in 2025](https://sfpc.io/code-societies/)**, which focused on computational art, collaboration, and creative tools.

 ---